bartosh/dotemacs/CheatSheet.rst

 Multiple Windows
 ----------------

-When two commands are shown, the second is for ?other frame.?
+When two commands are shown, the second is for “other frame.”

 - delete all other windows: C-x 1
 - split window, above and below: C-x 2    C-x 5 2